Castian999/Backrooms/README.md

 2025-10-25 : ❌ 0 pomodoros | Technical issues disrupted the day — no study progress made.
 2025-10-26 : ☑️ 1 pomodoro | Feynman review session — better than yesterday, small progress made.
 2025-10-27 : ✅ 6 pomodoros | Full productivity restored — major progress in physics and math, plus a Feynman review session.
+2025-10-28 : ❌ 0 pomodoros | Felt unwell and had to handle other commitments — no study progress.